ArchimedesPi/archimedespi.github.io/projects.md

 # Hardware projects

 ## Rapid prototyping a laboratory-equipment repair
-A chromatography instrument company I work with had a critical part fail by snapping in half:
+A company I work with had a critical part of a chromatography instrument fail by snapping in half:

 ![broken sampler bracket](https://i.imgur.com/7B7ldH6.jpg)